 Improve your photography skills with the guidance of a National Geographic photographer— whether you’re traveling through Japan or heading out on shoots during an intensive weekend workshop in New York City.
 See All »

-There is perhaps no better way to explore the picturesque villages of Burgundy than from a canal barge coasting the Saône River.
-Drift from one stunning landscape to the next, stopping to roam the region’s famous vineyards, ride bikes through its vast forests, and taste its unforgettable flavors.
-Then head to Paris, and enjoy two nights to explore this timeless and iconic city.
+There may be no more beautiful way to explore the countryside villages of timeless Burgundy than from a river barge coasting the Saône River.
+Drift from one stunning landscape to another, stopping to roam the region’s famous vineyards, ride bikes through its vast forests, and indulge in its unforgettable flavors.
+Then head to Paris for two nights of discovery for all of your senses.
+Experience the France of your dreams from the inside out.

 Delve into the vineyards and villages of Burgundy during hikes and bike rides across the region’s stunning countryside.